Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

 #.
 Click on **Finished.**

 #.
-Now take the **Elastic IP** you found earlier in the AWS Console, open a web browser and go to 'https://<Elastic IP>'.
-You will get a certificate error for mismatch but after ignoring the certificate error you should start seeing the hackazon web page.
+Now take the **Elastic IP** you found earlier in the AWS Console, open a web browser and go to ``https://<Elastic IP>``.
+You will get a certificate error because we are not using a domain specific SSL Certificate.
+Once ignoring the certificate error you should start seeing the hackazon web page.